 I am a software engineer in Cambridge, MA (next to Boston), currently working at Datadog.
 I work primarily on the metrics query system, a distributed system for aggregating large amounts of data at high volume and low latency.

-I am a computational physicist at Yale University, studying a range of systems in the fields of biophysics and granular materials.
+Before that, I was a computational physicist at Yale University, studying a range of systems in the fields of biophysics and granular materials via computational models.

 I am also an Open-Source enthusiast, and I maintain a few useful packages:

-- Tess (repository): Calculate 3D Voronoi tesselations in Python
+- Tess (repo): Calculate 3D Voronoi tesselations in Python

 I have also contributed to many larger projects, including numpy, Rust, vapory, and others.